martinbenes1996/covid19czechia/README.md

 The data is scraped from

-* Ministery of Health, Czech Republic
+* Ministry of Health, Czech Republic
 * Czech Statistical Office

 ## Setup and usage